What Is Protein Fasting? The Surprising Benefits of Protein Cycling

 - Bulletproof Guacamole with cucumber and/or celery sticks

 - Cleansing Ginger Carrot Soup made without bone broth

 - Bulletproof Veggie Buddha Bowl without eggs

 3. Bulletproof Protein Fast Dinner

-- Bulletproof Berry Bowl: combine blueberries, raspberries, and strawberries with a squeeze of lemon juice and sprinkling of fresh chopped basil – enjoy!
+- Bulletproof Berry Bowl: Combine blueberries, raspberries and strawberries with a squeeze of lemon juice and a sprinkling of fresh chopped basil

 The meal ideas above are just a quick sampling of the types of foods you can eat while protein fasting.
-Many more detailed recipes for protein fasting breakfast, lunch, dinner, and dessert will be available in the forthcoming Bulletproof Diet book – available now to order on Amazon!
+Find more recipes ideas on the Bulletproof Recipes page.